boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 }
 {{</highlight>}}

 This is useful because at some point I am going to have to implement this myself.
 Why?
 Well for the search index to work we need to be able to logical AND against the bits.
-While we can simulate a lot of this its not ideal.
+I also need to be able do do it quickly over arrays of bits so knowing how to implement one is useful because I can do it based on what is needed from a performance perspective.

 Right with that tangent over.
 Lets write a simulation.
 I chose to make the filter be only 64 bits because thats easy to represent with a single 64 bit int.
 Probably not very useful for most things but easy to code.